Schmytzi/ldpred-prs-manual/prs_manual.md

 *Note:* Each task is single-threaded and can run on a single core, making very efficient use of your resources.
 However, having 16 different processes running on the same node incurs heavy performance penalties (Cache misses, IO controller saturation) and therefore increases run time.
 This is why the default script uses two cores per task.

+### Merging Scores
+The scoring jobs generate a lot of files.
+In this step we will merge them into one single table which you can work with.
+See [`merge_scores.R`](merge_scores.R) for a script.

 ## See also
 * [LDpred GitHub Repository](https://github.com/bvilhjal/ldpred)